MillionConcepts/pretty-plot/README.md

 `jupyter notebook`

-Now, follow the instructions output on the command line to open a juptyer notebook session in your browser (crtl+click on the url) and click on Pretty Plot.ipynb.
+Now, follow the instructions output on the command line to open a jupyter notebook session in your browser (crtl+click on the url) and click on Pretty Plot.ipynb.
+For a streamlined description of other advanced options, click on brief_examples.ipynb.

 ### From the command line
 You can also run pretty plot directly from the command line.
 To do that, make sure your pretty-plot conda environment has been activated, then run the `pplot` command.
 For example: